Flat Extra Fees for Life Insurance: What Are They & How Do They Work in 2024 + YouTube Video

 What Is a Table Rating and How Are They Defined?

-Table ratings apply to applicants with a more serious health condition.
+Table ratings apply to applicants with more serious health conditions.

 Applicants with more serious medical conditions may fall into a Substandard Rate Class.
 In addition, a substandard rate class can also be incorporated with additional rate classes called Table Ratings.

-Remember that the tobacco rate is one of the most expensive categories for tobacco users.
+Remember that a tobacco rate is one of the most expensive categories for tobacco users.

 Tobacco rates can be approximately 250% higher than non-smoker rates.
-This would especially be for cigarette smokers at the highest risk for tobacco users.
+This would be especially important for cigarette smokers, the highest risk group of tobacco users.

 The table ratings are broken down by either letter of the alphabet from A to J or by the number system, which starts with numbers 1 to 10.
 With each table rating, the premium increases by 25%.